elileinkram/_feedstack_web/README.md

 # How it works

 We provide you with 3 classes.
 Author, Post and Reader.
 You can find these classes and a description of their properties in the 'classes' directory.
-You then export a function called computeRanking.
+You can then export a function called computeRanking.
 Compute ranking takes in the 3 classes as input, and spits back a number as an output.
 That number is the ranking of the post.

 # Rules